 Description

-REASONS FOR DESIGNATION: Former Barclays Bank, at 12-16 Silver Street and 4-8 Central Street, Halifax, is designated at Grade II for the following principal reasons: * Architecture: it demonstrates the eclectic style of mid-Victorian commercial buildings with flair, reflecting the wealth and importance of Halifax at this period * Intactness: it retains its outward appearance with little change * Group Value: it forms an important part of an island group of buildings of similar date and style
+The property is designated at Grade II as it demonstrates the eclectic style of mid-Victorian commercial buildings, reflecting the wealth and importance of Halifax at the time.
+It retains its original outward appearance with minimal alteration, and contributes to the group value of an island group of buildings of a similar date and style.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.